Stephan Groves, Director, RETHINK EVENTS

-- The indoor and vertical farming industry has the opportunity to position itself as a safer alternative to open field agriculture.
+- The Indoor and VF farming industry has the opportunity to position itself as a safer alternative to agricultural production.
 How should growers be designing and engineering their operations to get the right precautions in place and ensure they set off on the right foot?

 - Beyond food safety where else can the industry agree on standards for the sector?
 How would a move to greater standardization and a collective dialogue to consumers and retailers help further establish and elevate the industry?